linode/docs/docs/products/platform/get-started/_index.md

 1. Within the **Billing** section, select your payment method and enter your billing address details.
 Linode accepts credit/debit cards and PayPal on sign up.
 See the [Billing and Payments](/docs/products/platform/billing/#payments) guide to learn more about each of these methods.
 You must also accept the [Master Services Agreement](https://www.linode.com/legal-msa/).

 1. Most accounts are activated instantly and you can start adding services right away.
-A small number of accounts may require manual review prior to activation.
+A small number of accounts may require manual review before activation.

 {{% content "email-warning-shortguide" %}}
 Once your account has been created, consider **enabling 2FA** to prevent unauthorized access.
 Anyone that has access to your account may be able to delete your services, add new ones, and reset the root password on your Compute Instances to gain access to them.
 See [Cloud Manager Security Controls](/docs/products/platform/accounts/guides/user-security-controls/) for instructions on enabling 2FA.
 If you are logging in with a third party provider, consider adding 2FA through that provider.